lauri0/dino-survival/README.md

 - Turn based actions: explore the map as a hatchling carnivorous dinosaur.
 Find water, hunt, grow, evade natural disasters and lay eggs to create the next generation.
 - NPC animals are persistently simulated and move around the map in search of food.
 Carnivores hunt other animals while herbivores eat the various plants which grow in the game world.
-- Noise based random terrain generation including forests, plains, swamps, woodlands, desert and lakes that affect the type of prey encountered.
+- Noise based random terrain generation including forests, plains, swamps, woodlands, deserts and lakes that affect the type of prey encountered.
 - Occasional natural disasters like volcanic eruptions and floods.
 ![dino_survival](https://github.com/user-attachments/assets/e18ef895-6505-4440-9653-15dc9b8826be)